-Foundation’s (CCF) investment committee, John Beuerlein recalls having lunch with then-president, Marilou Eldred, who walked him through how the Foundation worked.
+In 2007, shortly after being recruited to serve on the investment committee for the Catholic Community Foundation of Minnesota (CCF), John Beuerlein recalls having lunch with then-president, Marilou Eldred, who walked him through how tCCF worked.
 “She explained things like the difference between a donor advised fund and an endowment, and it all made sense pretty quickly,” John recalls.

-At the time John joined the investment committee, the Foundation was focused on building up assets and achieving viability.
+At the time John joined the investment committee, CCF was focused on building up assets and achieving viability.
 “Expenditures were greater than revenue back then,” John points out.
 “So each year, we needed help from the board members to balance the budget.”

 It took several years of smart decision-making and portfolio adjustments by John and his colleagues on the investment committee to gradually boost returns.
 By 2014, shortly after John was named vice chair of the Foundation’s board of directors, CCF stopped running annual deficits altogether, making it the only self-sustaining Catholic community foundation in the nation.
 “We turned a major corner that year,” John recalls.
 “Since then, CCF’s returns have been very competitive with the returns of comparable foundations.”